chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 ## Setting up Automate as an OAuth Provider for Habitat Builder (Deprecated)

 {{< warning >}}
-These instructions have been deprecated in favor of using the Chef Automate installer to deploy Chef Habitat on-prem.
+These instructions have been deprecated in favor of using the Chef Automate installer to deploy Chef Habitat.
 {{< /warning >}}

+If you did not use the Chef Automate installer to deploy Chef Habitat Builder, you must provide user authentication using OAuth instead of the Chef Automate authentication stack.
+Configuring Chef Automate as an OAuth Provider for Chef Habitat Builder is a common way to do so.

 To configure Chef Automate as an OAuth Provider for Chef Habitat Builder, create a TOML file with the partial configuration below.
 Run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.